PHTN9120: Fundamentals of Light Sources and Lasers

 Lab Weighting: 2.0

-Full Lab Report due at the beginning of the lab on week 4 (starting 2012/09/24).
-Failure to submit this lab BEFORE on ON the due date and time will result in an immediate ZERO on the lab and placing of the student on course condition (meaning one more late or missing lab results in immediate EXPULSION from the course without recourse).
+Full Lab Report due at the beginning of the lab period on week 5 (2014/09/xx).
+Failure to submit this lab BEFORE or ON the due date and time will result in an immediate ZERO on the lab and placing of the student on course condition (meaning one more late or missing lab results in immediate EXPULSION from the course without recourse).

 Example Lab 1 Marking Scheme example